DMonMac/VC-Rails/TaxiTourGuide/README.md

 Having taxi drivers as tour guides here in Baguio is not new (as my partner Reggie Cabutotan told me).
 It just that it happens by chance mostly.
 That is, they get hailed by a tourist who happens to want to have a tour of the city.
 With the help of this app, drivers won't have to rely on chance alone, as they will have a chance to present themselves as _the_ tour guide to hire.

 ### RUN APP
+1. Make sure you have rails [installed](http://railsapps.github.io/installing-rails.html).
-1. Copy the 'TaxiTourGuide' folder to your computer.
+2. Copy the 'TaxiTourGuide' folder to your computer.
-2. In your terminal, set your directory to inside this folder.
+3. In your terminal, set your directory to inside this folder.
-3. Type `bundle install`.
+4. Type `bundle install`.
 You may need to type `bundle update` as well.
-4. Type `rails server` or `rails server`.
+5. Type `rails server` or `rails server`.
-5. Open http://localhost:3000/ in your browser.
+6. Open http://localhost:3000/ in your browser.

 ### THE APP